adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## Final thoughts on reuse

-Reuse and DRY are such important principles in software engineering but when it comes to CSS, it ironically makes maintainance harder.
+Reuse and DRY are such important principles in software engineering but when it comes to CSS, it ironically makes maintenance harder.
 Avoid trying to reuse style rules and gain the benefits of easy to maintain CSS.